johot/ChromecastYouTubeCaster/Readme.md

 # Chromecast YouTube caster
-Makes it really easy to cast youtube videos to your Chromecast device:
+Makes it really easy to cast YouTube videos to your Chromecast device:

 ```cs
 // *** For now use the Google home app to find your ip or use a library like SharpCaster ***